-It's time for some real talk: We need to debunk a very common water myth once and for all.
-I always get frustrated when I read an interview with a lovely person, and she says something along the lines of, "Drinking water is so important for my skin feeling hydrated" or "My skin is so dry when I don’t drink enough water."
+It’s time for some real talk: We need to debunk a very common water myth once and for all.
+I always get frustrated when I read an interview with a well-respected expert, and he says something along the lines of, “Drinking water is so important for my skin feeling hydrated” or “My skin is so dry when I don’t drink enough water.”

 But that’s not how our bodies work.
 Drinking water does not give you more hydrated skin.

-But, that’s not to say your skin’s hydration levels are out of your control, quite the opposite.
+But, that’s not to say your skin’s hydration levels are out of your control, quite the opposite. (“Hydration is one of the foundations for healthy skin,” reminds Yoon.)
 How you treat the surface of your skin is very much in your control.
-We took a page from one of our favorite aesthetician and skincare experts, Renee Rouleau, when she listed a few things that actually will drastically help you hydrate that epidermis.
+We spoke to a few of our favorite aesthetician and skincare experts about things that will actually help you hydrate that epidermis.

 A hydrating toner.